Shield Master 5e

 Being able to shove with your shield as a bonus action is a huge benefit.
 Because you can choose to knock the shoved creature prone, as opposed to away from you, you can provide advantage on melee attack rolls to all of your other party members.
 Keep in mind, the specific wording around this feat states that this can only be done after you use the Attack action, which means you will not get advantage on attacks.

-The defense bonuses from being able to add your shield’s AC to DEX saves is also stellar for dodging AoE damage.
-In addition, taking no damage when you succeed in DEX saves against damage makes your character even less likely to take lethal damage.
+The defense bonuses from being able to add your shield’s AC to DEX saves fairly niche because DEX saves are usually to avoid AoE attacks, which don’t normally target a single creature.
+On top of this, taking no damage when you succeed in DEX saves against damage is a huge boon for survivability.

 This is a very tempting feat for builds where tanking is everything.